 What is your No. 1 tip for keeping a pine tree in good health?

 Avoid, as much as possible, damaging the tree such as by removing meaningful amounts of roots, any type of damage to the stem, as well as improper pruning of branches.
 Even something as seemingly small as “nicking” a tree with lawn equipment can create problems.

 FAQ About Pine Tree Diseases

 When Should I Worry About My Pine Trees?

 The first symptoms of pine tree problems show up on the leaves or branches.
 When you look at the branches, make it a point to notice discoloration or wilting.
 If you see such signs, contact a local arborist for a consultation.

 Not necessarily, but unless you have a trained eye, it’s hard to diagnose pine tree diseases accurately.
-It might be something simple: A lack of sunlight.
+It might be something simple: a lack of sunlight, for example.
 Pine trees need sunshine to thrive; without it, the branches will start dying.
 Prune them, or neighboring trees, to let in the light.

 Older needles (closest to the trunk) will turn brown and fall off, especially as younger needles (on the branch tips) shade them.
 This is the life cycle of pine trees.
 However, if the young needles start to fall, you may have an insect or disease attacking the tree.
 If so, consult a local arborist.
-If older needles are falling, it’s likely that no action is needed.
+If older needles are falling, no action is likely needed.

 When to Call a Professional

-Consulting a professional, licensed arborist near you is an essential first step to save your pine tree.
+Consulting a professional, licensed arborist near you is an essential first step to saving your pine tree.
 If you notice any symptoms in your pine tree, call a tree care professional right away.